quenio/ATN/Types/README.md

 Box :: Height * Width * Length
 ```

-In which case, the instances would be tuples of the 3 constituent types, such as `(1, 2, 3)`.
+In which case, the instances would be tuples composed by the instances of the 3 constituent types, such as `(1, 2, 3)`.